On a problem by Nathan Jacobson for Malcev algebras: Malcev algebras that contain

-But in the finite-dimensional case the situation is different because it was proved that any finite-dimensional Malcev $\mathfrak{sl}_{2}(\mathbb{F})$-module splits into a direct sum of a Lie module and modules of type $V_{2}$.
-The class of irreducible Lie modules is comprised of modules of type $L_{m}$, where $m$ is a nonnegative integer and $L_{m}$ has the basis $\{v_{0},v_{1},\dots, v_{m}\}$ with multiplication table
+But in the finite-dimensional case the situation is different because it was proved that any finite-dimensional Malcev $\mathfrak{sl}_{2}(\mathbb{F})$-module splits into a direct sum of a Lie module completely reducible and modules of type $V_{2}$.
+The class of irreducible Lie modules is comprised of modules of type $L_{m}$, where $m$ is a non-negative integer and $L_{m}$ has the basis $\{v_{0},v_{1},\dots, v_{m}\}$ with multiplication table